ppone/docs/guides/chasing.md

 ####CASE B

-We set our schedule just to
+We set our schedule just to.

 *Send a reminder 5 days repeating*